-Next.js vs React.js: A Complete Comparison Guide in 2022
+Next.js vs React.js: A Complete Comparison Guide

 Choosing the right library or framework for any project is one of the most important choices, as it has a direct impact on the project success.
 The smoother the process of code writing goes, the better the result is.
 But, unfortunately, software developers may sometimes have trouble choosing the right stack of technologies for their project.
 In this article we will explain which front-end framework to choose: React.js or Next.js?
 Both of them are very popular among front-end web developers.